Skinny Pig/Hairless Guinea Pig Housing Options

 Less secure than other options as top is generally open, not suitable if you have cats or other pets that may show a little too much interest

-Outdoor Runs (I recommend this one)
+Outdoor Runs (I recommend these ones)

 These aren't a permanent housing option but an additional space that should be considered if you have a grassy garden.